 The International Union for Conservation of Nature (IUCN) Red List of Endangered Species is the leading global source of information regarding animals, fungi, and plant species that are in danger from environmental or outside sources.
 Animal conservationists, policy makers, and land managers use this list as a guide to develop appropriate policies and procedures and to educate communities, hunters, landowners, business developers, and others who have a direct impact on animal welfare.

-To learn the conservation status of an individual species of interest, or to learn which species are at risk of extinction, you can explore the Red List website which provides information on natural habitats, threats, estimated number of individual animals or organisms in existence, population trends, conservation efforts currently in place to prevent extinction, and endangered species conservation and research efforts needed to prevent extinction.
+To learn the conservation status of an individual species of interest, or to learn which species are at risk of extinction, you can explore the Red List website which provides information on natural habitats, threats, the estimated number of individual animals or organisms in existence, population trends, conservation efforts currently in place to prevent extinction, and endangered species conservation and research efforts needed to prevent extinction.

 In addition to providing a valuable resource for animal conservationists, IUCN’s Red List of Endangered Species also serves as a tool for government agencies, international environmental agreements, university-sponsored research departments and other educational organizations, natural resource workers, and others.